Demographics of the Supreme Court of the United States: Marital status

 All but a handful of Supreme Court justices have been married.
-William H. Moody, Frank Murphy, Benjamin Cardozo, and James Clark McReynolds were all lifelong bachelors.
-In addition, retired justice David Souter and current justice Elena Kagan have never been married.Lisa Belkin, "Judging Women ", The New York Times Magazine (May 18, 2010).
+William H. Moody, Frank Murphy, Benjamin Cardozo, James Clark McReynolds, and David Souter were all lifelong bachelors.
+In addition, current justice Elena Kagan has never been married.
 William O. Douglas was the first Justice to divorce while on the court and also had the most marriages of any Justice, with four.
 Justice John Paul Stevens divorced his first wife in 1979, marrying his second wife later that year.
 Sonia Sotomayor was the first female justice to be appointed as an unmarried woman, having divorced in 1983, long before her nomination in 2009.
-Of the six women who have been appointed to the Court, O'Connor and Ginsburg were the only two military spouses, both having accompanied their spouses to their service posts, though in both cases their spouses had served for only brief periods, decades prior to their appointments.
+Of the six women who have been appointed to the Court, O'Connor and Ginsburg were the only two military spouses.

 Several justices have become widowers while on the bench.
 The 1792 death of Elizabeth Rutledge, wife of Justice John Rutledge, contributed to the mental health problems that led to the rejection of his recess appointment.
 Roger B. Taney survived his wife, Anne, by twenty years.
 Oliver Wendell Holmes Jr. resolutely continued working on the court for several years after the death of his wife.
-William Rehnquist was a widower for the last fourteen years of his service on the court, his wife Natalie having died on October 17, 1991 after suffering from ovarian cancer.
+William Rehnquist was a widower for the last fourteen years of his service on the court, his wife Natalie having died on October 17, 1991, after suffering from ovarian cancer.
 With the death of Martin D. Ginsburg in June 2010, Ruth Bader Ginsburg became the first woman to be widowed while serving on the court.